gwetano/mark/README.md

 To open a folder:
 1. Click "Explorer" on the top bar
-2. Hit the "📁" icon or go to File -> Open Folder...
+2. Hit the "📁" icon or go to File -> Open Folder. . .
 3. Pick your folder and you’re in

 ### Image Size in PDF Export